Consumer Medicine Information

 The ampoule does not contain any preservative.

 Give the injections between meals or at bedtime.
-Avoid having meals around the time of the injections.
+Avoid having meals around the time

 This will help to reduce the chance of stomach upset.